 Whether you’re in a financial position to give a little or a lot – there are a few potential ways to maximize your giving.
-Many of the examples I’ll provide come with tax implications.
+Many of the examples I will provide come with tax implications.
 And that’s because giving to charity is incentivized by certain deductions in the U.S. tax code.

-Keep in mind: IRS rules regarding charitable contributions and tax deductions can be complex.
+Keep in Mind: IRS rules regarding charitable contributions and tax deductions can be complex.
 While I can go over the basics, it’s always a good idea to consult with your tax advisor to understand what rules may apply to you and your specific financial situation.
 You can also find more information about charitable contributions in IRS Publication 526.

-1. Charitable deduction under the CARES Act
+1. Charitable Deduction Under the CARES Act